SCDH/oxbytei/README.md

   of `<persName>`, `<placeName>` or `@corresp` of `<bibl>` by evaluating [prefix definitions](https://www.tei-c.org/release/doc/tei-p5-doc/de/html/ref-listPrefixDef.html) in the document header.
 The plugin system is flexible enough to add plugins for querying RESTful webservices.
+Available plugins range from generating suggestions via XSLT, XQuery, XPath, from CSV, from SPARQL over local files or a remote endpoint, etc.
 - **Configurable user dialogs**: Simply declare by configuration which type of dialog you want to have for a specific editing context, e.g. a multiple select dialog for `@wit` on `<rdg>`.
 Dialogs